 (c) Completion of at least three full years of employment in vocational technical education or career and technical education or workforce training acceptable to the Department.

+(d) Starting July 1, 2021, possession of an SEI Administrator or SEI Teacher Endorsement.

 (5) Requirements for the Professional Vocational Technical Principal/Assistant Principal License

 (a) Evidence of sound moral character.